NghiemC/Fumo-Gatcha-Simulator-/README.md

 ## Timeline

-*   **March 15th 2024:** Initial development of the Fumo Gacha program begins.
+*   **September 23th 2023:** Initial development of the Fumo Gacha program begins.
-*   **April 5th 2024:** Core gacha mechanics, including rarity levels, pity system, and guaranteed pulls, are implemented.
+*   **October 5th 2023:** Core gacha mechanics, including rarity levels, pity system, and guaranteed pulls, are implemented.
-*   **April 20th 2024:** User interface using `JOptionPane` is added, allowing for user interaction.
+*   **October 20th 2023:** User interface using `JOptionPane` is added, allowing for user interaction.
-*   **May 1st 2024:** Testing and debugging completed for ver 1.0.0.
+*   **November 1st 2023:** Testing and debugging completed for ver 1.0.0.
-*   **September 12th 2024:** In progress implimentation of a SQL database for images for the gacha.
+*   **March 12th 2024:** In progress implimentation of a SQL database for images for the gacha.
 Stored in txt doc.
 *   **Nov 5th 2024:** Transfering code to this GitHub.

 ## Code Overview